ramsey/twig-codeblock/README.md

 Option       | Example                      | Description
 ------------ | ---------------------------- | ------------
-`lang`       | `lang:php`                   | Tells the syntax highlighter the programming language being highlighted.
+`lang`       | `lang:"php"`                 | Tells the syntax highlighter the programming language being highlighted.
 Pass "plain" to disable highlighting.
 `title`      | `title:"Figure 2."`          | Add a title to your code block.
 `link`       | `link:"https://example.com"` | Add a link to your code block title.
 `link_text`  | `link_text:"Download Code"`  | Text to use for the link.
 Defaults to `"link"`.